-Can any voter guides or electionyear materials be distributed in Catholic parishes?
+Can any voter guides or election-year materials be distributed in Catholic parishes?

-The Michigan Catholic Conference (MCC) Board of Directors welcomes parishes to share election-year material, but only material that is published by the diocesan bishop, MCC, or the USCCB.
-Any other election material cannot be distributed on parish grounds.
-While other voter guides or questionnaires might offer information about candidate positions, these sources often do not outline positions on the wide range of issues that Catholics are urged to consider before voting.
-In addition, some of the organizations that prepare voter guides may not be 501(c)(3) organizations, which means that they would not be subject to the same rules as the Church and Church-affiliated organizations.
+The Michigan Catholic Conference (MCC) Board of Directors welcome parishes to share election-year material, but only material published by the diocesan bishop, MCC, or the U.S. Conference of Catholic Bishops (USCCB).
+Other election material or voter guides cannot be distributed on parish grounds.
+This prohibition exists because while other materials might offer information about candidate positions, most sources do not outline positions on the wide range of issues that Catholics are urged to consider before voting.
+In addition, some organizations that prepare guides may not be 501(c)(3) organizations, and would not be subject to the same rules as the Church and Church-affiliated organizations.